Do Blogs Still Make Money in 2022? ($7,914.73 In One Month – Blog Income Report)

-In November my blog (this site) made me $7,914.73 and since every month I’ve hit the $7,500+ mark again and again!
-So if you’re wondering whether blogs still make money in 2021, the answer is absolutely yes!
+In November 2020 my blog (this site) made me $7,914.73 and now in 2022 I continue to make a full-time income each month!
+So if you’re wondering whether blogs still make money in 2022, the answer is absolutely yes!
 In this blog income report, I’ll breakdown exactly where all that money came from and what income streams I use to hopefully help you in your own blogging journey!

 Why Do I Share My Blog Income?

 Plain and simple, I share my blog income because stumbling upon another blogger’s income report was the thing that inspired me to start my own blog!